 3. Load times for each of the main views in your app

-You can use the functional test scripts created in Stage 1 to also measure the load times of each main views of your app and to get this metric from wide variety of devices.
+You can use the functional test scripts created in Stage 1 to also measure the load times of each main views of your app and to get this metric from a wide variety of devices.
 Naturally if your app uses a lot of content loaded from server side your tests need to take this into account as well because different network conditions give different results.

 4. Loading content from server side

-There are several tools that can help you analyzing how your app handles network connections, data caching etc. Your application’s network usage profile has also big impact on the battery consumption of your app, which also is one common reason for users uninstalling the app from their phones.
+There are several tools that can help you analyzing how your app handles network connections, data caching etc. Your application’s network usage profile has also a big impact on the battery consumption of your app, which also is one common reason for users uninstalling the app from their phones.
 Good tools for analyzing your app’s network usage profile are AT&T ARO and Qualcomm Trepn profiler.
 For analyzing your mobile web site’s network usage you can use Chrome developer console and Safari Web Inspector.

 5. Performance in different network conditions